 Candidate License Analysis

 Determining whether a candidate license is deemed to be open source for purpose of inclusion on the SPDX License List requires the SPDX Legal Team to engage in a case-by-case evaluation of each candidate license.
-Any candidate license that substantially complies with the open source definition will be added to the SPDX License List.
-Nevertheless, the SPDX Legal Team does not require (1) strict compliance with all elements of the OSI Definition or (2) strict compliance with any particular element of the OSI Definition.
-Rather, it treats each of the elements of the definition as a factor to be balanced in light of the totality of the candidate license and SPDX's goals and objectives.
-Consequently, the SPDX Legal Team will determine whether and to what degree the candidate license addresses each of the elements of the open source definition.
+Candidate licenses that substantially comply with the open source definition will be added to the SPDX License List.
+Nevertheless, the SPDX Legal Team does not require (1) strict compliance with all elements of the OSI Definition; or (2) strict compliance with any particular element of the OSI Definition.
+Rather, it treats each element of the definition as a factor to be balanced in light of the totality of the candidate license and SPDX's goals and objectives.
 The SPDX Legal Team may also analyze “environmental” factors outside the open source definition, such as whether a candidate license is already included on the OSI license list or other such lists, whether the candidate license is in common use, or whether a commonly used open source project uses it (particularly where such open source project is a dependency on which other projects rely).

-The SPDX Legal Team may prepare a memorandum explaining its reasoning, analysis, and conclusions with respect to a candidate license as a means of developing precedent and publish the same on the SPDX website.
-Nevertheless, the SPDX Legal Team is not required to do so.
+The SPDX Legal Team endeavors to explain its reasoning, analysis, and conclusions with respect to a candidate license as a means of developing precedent.

-The following information describes how each field on the license list (whether on the webpage or within the spreadsheet) is treated.
+The following information describes how each field on the license and exception list (whether on the webpage or within the spreadsheet) is treated.

 A) Full Name

-- The full license name my omit certain word, such as "the," for alphabetical sorting purposes
+- The full name may omit certain word, such as "the," for alphabetical sorting purposes

 - No commas in full name of license or exception

-- Do not spell out "version" - use "v" or nothing to indicate license version (for space reasons)
+- The word "version" is not spelled out; "v" or nothing is used to indicate license version (for space reasons)

-- Use lower case v and no period or space b/w v and the number
+- For version, use lower case v and no period or space between v and the number